-I'm a San Francisco native, dog-lover, painter, writer, depression and anxiety survivor, yoga teacher, surfer, and nature enthusiast.
+I'm a San Francisco native, a milliennial mama, a dog-lover, painter, writer, depression and anxiety survivor, yoga teacher, surfer, and nature enthusiast.
 I value connection, inner reflection, playfulness, honesty, collaboration, and creating a life of balance and purpose.

 I have an educational background in English Literature and a professional background in Education as a credentialed Pre-Kindergarten teacher in Bay Area schools.
 I received my Masters degree in Integral Counseling Psychology from the California Institute of Integral Studies.